marinasundstrom/BookStoreScraper/README.md

 * Finding out how to fetch _"FontAwesome"_ (a local file) which is referenced in the CSS files.

 * Enable parallel processing using functional programming patterns.
+It would cut execution time.

 * Extract certain parts of the code into their own units to make them testable.
     * Make the document scraper and each "processor" (for Script, Anchor, Link, Img) their own classes.

 * Additional error handling and recovery

-* Benchmarking
+* Benchmarking to find alternative efficient ways of doing stuff - minimize memory allocations, and again, speed up execution.

 ## Investigate